-Songkran, April 2015.
+April 2015.
 Whatever you do don’t underestimate just how wet you can get during Songkran!
-Leave your mobile phone at home, or pick up a protective case from one of the market stalls.
+Leave your mobile phone at home or pick up a plastic, protective case from one of the market stalls.
 Wrap your wallet up in a plastic bag, or like me you’ll need to hang your notes up to dry when you get back home!

-Songkran, April 2015.
-As fun as Songkran can be, it quickly loses its appeal.
-After a day of water fights I was pretty much done with it all.
-Unfortunately there were still more days to get through!
-That meant looking out for snipers everywhere I went and sinking into the back of my Tuk Tuk to try and make myself invisible as I went about the city.
+April 2015.
+As fun as Songkran can be it quickly loses its appeal.
+After a solid day of relentless water fights I was pretty much done with it all.
+Unfortunately there were still more days and days to get through!
+That meant looking out for snipers everywhere I went and sinking into the back of my tuk tuk to try and make myself invisible as I went about the city.